fenwii/PromptX3/README-en.md

 - 🚀 **Simplified process**: Prompt X3 provides a quick command table that can quickly filter and search for prompts suitable for different scenarios, helping users simplify the usage process.
 - 💻 **Amplify productivity**: By using optimized prompts, users can get more accurate and useful replies, thereby improving productivity.
 - 🎓 **Beginner-friendly**: Even beginners only need to copy the prompt, make slight modifications and send it to ChatGPT to obtain the specified output.
-- 🆕 **Regular updates**: The prompts of Prompt X3 come from network selection, submissions and [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
+- 🆕 **Regular updates**: The prompts of Prompt X3 come from practice experience，network selection, submissions and [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
 They are regularly updated to provide users with new prompts and ideas.
 - 📦 **Ready-to-use**: <https://promptx3.app/en/>

 ## Instructions